OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/service-fabric/service-fabric-testability-workload-tests.md

     {
         // Create FabricClient with connection and security information here.
         FabricClient fabricClient = new FabricClient(clusterConnection);
-        // Maximum time toowait for a service toostabilize.
+        // Maximum time to wait for a service to stabilize.
         TimeSpan maxServiceStabilizationTime = TimeSpan.FromSeconds(120);

-        // How many loops of faults you want tooexecute. uint testLoopCount = 20;
+        // How many loops of faults you want to execute. uint testLoopCount = 20;
         Random random = new Random();

         for (var i = 0; i < testLoopCount; ++i)
         {
             var workload = SelectRandomValue<ServiceWorkloads>(random);
-            // Start hello workload.
+            // Start the workload.
             var workloadTask = RunWorkloadAsync(workload);

-            // While hello task is running, induce faults into hello service.
+            // While the task is running, induce faults into the service.
 They can be ungraceful faults like
             // RestartNode and RestartDeployedCodePackage or graceful faults like RemoveReplica or MovePrimary. var fault = SelectRandomValue<ServiceFabricFaults>(random);

-            // Create a replica selector, which will select a primary replica from hello given service tootest. var replicaSelector = ReplicaSelector.PrimaryOf(PartitionSelector.RandomOf(serviceName));
+            // Create a replica selector, which will select a primary replica from the given service to test. var replicaSelector = ReplicaSelector.PrimaryOf(PartitionSelector.RandomOf(serviceName));
-            // Run hello selected random fault.
+            // Run the selected random fault.
             await RunFaultAsync(applicationName, fault, replicaSelector, fabricClient);
-            // Validate hello health and stability of hello service. await fabricClient.ServiceManager.ValidateServiceAsync(serviceName, maxServiceStabilizationTime);
+            // Validate the health and stability of the service. await fabricClient.ServiceManager.ValidateServiceAsync(serviceName, maxServiceStabilizationTime);

-            // Wait for hello workload toofinish successfully. await workloadTask;
+            // Wait for the workload to finish successfully. await workloadTask;
         }
     }